beetbox/beets/docs/plugins/lyrics.rst

 Configuring
 -----------

-The plugin has one configuration option, ``autofetch``, which lets you disable automatic lyrics fetching during import.
+The plugin has one configuration option, ``auto``, which lets you disable automatic lyrics fetching during import.
 To do so, add this to your ``~/.beetsconfig``::

     [lyrics]
-    autofetch: no
+    auto: no